 With strawberries you must remove the hulls.
 With other berries, just pick off any stems and leaves.

 Essentially, you want strawberry juice.
 Some people want a clear jelly with no seeds.
 Since strawberry seeds are so small, that will be tough to do without some form of filtration.
 That's why a juicer works best.
 You will need about 6 cups, mushed up.

-If you don't have a juicer and still want seedless strawberry jelly, you may need to run the crushed berries through filter, like a screen or later on, through a jelly bag.
+If you don't have a juicer and still want absolutely seedless strawberry jelly, you may need to run the crushed berries through filter, like a screen or later on, through a jelly bag.
 The Villaware has a selection of screens, including a fine screen that works on strawberries.
 The Foley stops blackberries seeds, but most raspberry and all strawberry seeds pass through.
 They cost between $25 to $60.

 If you don't have a a juicer, food processor or blender and you must manually filter out the seeds, you're going to have to mush the strawberries manually, as best you can, then heat them in a pot over low heat, until they break down a bit, then run them through a jelly bag (show above/at right) or cheesecloth.
 Then proceed to step 5.

 You will need 4 cups of sugar (or about the same of honey).
 You can make a strawberry jelly with no added sugar if you use the "No-added sugar pectin" but honestly, the resultant jam just isn't as good.
 It tends to be darker, more runny and less flavorful.
 But using the no-added sugar pectin with a reduced amount of sugar, about 4 cups instead of the usual 7 cups, works GREAT!